 - Name a bacterium that is present in the root nodules and fix atmospheric nitrogen.

-Rhizobium are Gram-negative soil bacteria that fix nitrogen and helps plants to observe atmospheric nitrogen.
+Rhizobium is Gram-negative soil bacteria that fix nitrogen and helps plants to observe atmospheric nitrogen.

 Stay tuned with BYJU’S to learn more about the microbes, its benefits, ill effects and other related topics @ BYJU’S Biology